-Because most well-studied chemically peculiar stars are relatively bright, the bright star limit of at least 4~mag is recommended.
-The typical period of these stars is on the order of days; therefore, to sufficiently cover the light curve of these stars, the highest required cadence is 15~min for stars with the shortest rotation period of about half of the day.
-The study would benefit from observations in the UV band 260--360~nm, where the variability is strongest and where antiphase behaviour of the light curves (with respect to the optical domain) is expected in cooler stars.
-From optical amplitudes of up to 0.1~mag, the required S/N of individual photometric data is about 100.
+Because most well-studied chemically peculiar stars are relatively bright, it is recommended that the telescope should enable to observe also stars with magnitude of at least 4~mag or even brighter.
+The typical rotational period of these stars is on the order of days; therefore, to sufficiently cover the light curve of these stars, the highest required cadence is 15~min for stars with the shortest rotation period of about half of a day.
+The study would benefit from observations in the UV, where the variability is the strongest and where antiphase behaviour of the light curves (with respect to the optical domain) is expected.
+From optical amplitudes of up to 0.1~mag, the required signal-to-noise ratio (SNR) of individual photometric data is about 100.
 For a reliable comparison with theoretical light curves, detailed knowledge of the instrumental response function is needed.

-A far-UV band with a bandwidth of 140--190~nm enables to trace opacities due to silicon and iron, which have a maximum in this region \citep{prvalis}.
-Moreover, this band is ideal for studying hotter stars, in which the flux variability originates in the far-UV region.
+A far-UV band enables to trace opacities due to silicon and iron, which have a maximum in this region \citep{prvalis}.
+Moreover, this band is ideal for studying hot chemically peculiar stars, in which the flux variability originates in the far-UV region.